Kmbaria/profile/README.md

 ## Support and contact details
 {This is just few for more details about parrots, ideas or concerns.
 Mail me for more information: Kmbaria.george@gmail.com}

-## Support and contact details make a contribution to the code.}
+## Support and contact details make a contribution to the code.
 MAIL:Jojik.Gk@gmail.com </br>Or</br> Kmbaria.george@gmail.com
 </br>
 CONTACT ME: 0791674289